-Kerry Prather serves as President of Franklin College.
+Kerry N. Prather serves as the 17th President of Franklin College.

 He joined the Franklin College staff in 1982 as the assistant men’s basketball coach and was promoted to head coach the following year.
 He was named Director of Athletics in 1989.
 Under his leadership, Franklin College expanded athletic opportunities for students to the current level of 21 intercollegiate sports and upgraded and built new athletic facilities throughout the campus.

 In November, 2018, Prather achieved his 500th career coaching victory.
 In total, he has guided the Grizzlies to five conference championships, four league tournament titles, five appearances in the NCAA Division III national tournament and one in the NAIA national tournament.